-Cats express a lot about how they're feeling by the way they carry their tails.
-Would you approach a cat with their tail upright and curved?
-If you're not sure, it's time to brush up on your cat tail language.
 Cats use their tails as an important part of their non-verbal communication, and you can figure out their mood based on their tail position.
-Discover the six most common cat tail meanings and what each indicates about your cat's emotional state.
+Here's what the six most common cat tail positions tell you about your pet's emotional state.

-1. Upright and Curved Tail: “I’m Happy”
+1. Upright & Curved Tail: “I’m Happy”

 2. Puffy Tail: “I’m Angry”

 The puffed-up tail is a telltale (pun intended) sign that a cat is definitely not happy.
-It's a natural survival instinct cats use whenever they feel threatened.
+It's a natural survival instinct that cats use whenever they feel threatened.
 A puffy tail and arched back make a cat appear bigger, which can help deter predators.
 Don't approach a cat with this tail position because they're frightened or angry and could act out.

 3. Swishing Tail: “I’m Annoyed”